 West Park Charter Academy has three learning centers.
 The West Park Charter Academy office (also referred to as the Machado Learning Center) is located on the district campus.
-This building houses three administrative employees, comprised of registrar, attendance clerk and administrative assistant to the Dean of Schools, whose office is adjacent to this facility at West Park Elementary School.
+This building houses three administrative employees, including, registrar, attendance clerk and administrative assistant to the Director of Charter Schools, whose office is adjacent to this facility at West Park Elementary School.

 There are learning centers in Fresno and Hanford.
 These are leased facilities.
 These facilities house all teaching and student support staff.
-The district custodian cleans and does necessary maintenance at all sites that are under lease.
+The district custodian along with AJB Cleaning services provide custodial work and do necessary maintenance at all sites that are under lease.

-The Charter facilities have not received Williams Act visits and thus there is no Williams Act FIT findings.
+West Park Charter Hanford facility has not received Williams Act visits and thus, there are no Williams Act FIT findings.
 The data shared is from the maintenance department's self-evaluation of facility fitness.
-The next inspection is scheduled for the week of February 14-17, 2023.
+West Park Fresno facility was inspected on August 12, 2023 by Fresno County William's Act.
+No findings were reported.